course coming jan 2018

-Biomedical Entrepreneurship, a free short course for trainees launching in January 2017 (during IAP at MIT), seeks to address these needs.
+Biomedical Entrepreneurship, a short course for trainees in January 2018 (during IAP at MIT), seeks to address these needs.
 To minimize the impact on trainee laboratory work, lectures will be held nearby at the Broad Institute, after regular work hours.

 The Biomedical Entrepreneurship course will bring in local experts to teach trainees about moving academic research projects to commercialization.
 To reinforce what they learn, participants will work in teams to create proposals for potential commercial applications of research coming from local labs.
 Teams will receive mentorship from local business development (BD) or venture capital (VC) experts with experience related to that team’s topic.
 At the end of the course, teams will present their proposals to panels of local BD or VC experts.
 Both the team, as well as the PI whose research project is under discussion, will receive actionable feedback on steps to move early stage research toward commercialization.

 PI sign-off is required for a trainee to propose bringing their research project to the course.

 Disclosure and IP: